Roald87/InfoSysCrawler/README.md

 ## Current dumps

 In `data/` you will find a few folders which are crawled and saved as a json file.
 Currently the following folders were crawled where the folders "Foreword", "Installation" and "Samples" and the pages "Overview" and "Search" are ignored.
 On ignored pages/folders the crawler doesn't try to find a TwinCAT version number.
-Data was obtained on 30 January 2022.
+Data was last updated on 15 April 2022.

 - `data/plc_libraries.json`: TwinCAT 3/TE1000 XAE/PLC/PLC Libraries
 - `data/texxxx.json`: TwinCAT 3/TExxxx | TwinCAT 3 Engineering